opendata/SSN-Redaction/SSN Research.md

 * Can we assume that hyphens will always be present?
   * Probably not.
 * Aren't Taxpayer Identification Numbers in the same format?
 Can we avoid including them?
+  * Easy—ITINs always begin with a "9."
+Easily solved.

 ## Regex rules